KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 `ADB` is a command line tool that allows you to interact with your device through various commands.
 They can help you perform actions such as installing and removing programs, getting a list of installed applications, starting a specific Activity, turning off your Internet connection, and much more.

-We can execute all adb commands ourselves through the command line, while the Kaspresso library supports working with adb and can execute them automatically.
+We can execute all adb commands ourselves through the command line, but the Kaspresso library supports working with adb and can execute them automatically.
 Adb-server needs to be started so that tests that work with adb can run.

 ## Check java and adb